squirrelphp/queries/README.md

 ]);
 ```

-For MySQL, this query would be converted to:
+For MySQL/MariaDB, this query would be converted to:

 ```php
 $db->change('INSERT INTO `users_visits` (`userId`,`visit`) VALUES (?,?)
 ON DUPLICATE KEY UPDATE `visit` = `visit` + 1', [5, 1]);